ChrstphrHll/npc_gen/students/Aniari Arlayna.md

 ---
 ### Description
 - 1st year Elf Barbarian in Elkenval
-- wavy dark red hair that's put back in a short pony tail, Pale Brown eyes, and Light skin
+- long wavy white hair that's plain, Pale Brown eyes, and Light skin
 - Is Knowledgeable and Dishonest, and has Courage as their ideal

 ### Organizations